cat-bots/mining_challenge/README.md

 ## Issue Classification
 A Python function, `classify_issue_type(prompt)`, was developed to classify prompts based on keyword matching.
 The current categories and their keywords are:

+## K-Means Implementation

+A K-means clustering method was applied to categorize prompts into clusters, and the first prompt from each cluster was classified using classify_issue_type.

 | **Category**              | **Keywords**                                                                                  |
 |---------------------------|----------------------------------------------------------------------------------------------|
 | **Bug**                   | bug, error, errors, issue, broken, failure, does not work, problem, problems                  |